Optimal and Safe Estimation for High-Dimensional Semi-Supervised Learning: Optimal Semi-Supervised Estimator

 \end{enumerate} \end{assumption}

 Assumption (A1) is a standard technical condition for $X$ in order to verify the restricted eigenvalue (RE) condition \citep{bickel2009}.
 Assumption (A2) imposes the boundedness of the covariates, which simplifies the analysis when the linear model is misspecified \citep{mann2015}.
 In particular, when $X_i$ is uniformly bounded, $K_1$ becomes a constant.
-If each component of $X_i$ is Gaussian or sub-Gaussian, Assumption (A2) still holds with high probability with $K_1=\sqrt{\log [p(n+N)]}$.
+If each component of $X_i$ is Gaussian or sub-Gaussian, Assumption (A2) still holds with high probability with $K_1=C\sqrt{\log [p(n+N)]}$ for some constant $C$.
 Assumption (A3) only requires the existence of the second moment of $\epsilon$ and $f(X)-X^T\btheta^*$.
-We note that, {unlike most of the work in high-dimensional statistics including \cite{bickel2009},} we do not assume the residual $Y-X^T\btheta^*$ is sub-Gaussian.
-This is because the misspecified model $Y-X^T\btheta^*=\epsilon+(f(X)-X^T\btheta^*)$ contains the nonlinearity term $f(X)-X^T\btheta^*$ which can be large.
+We note that, {unlike \cite{bickel2009},} we do not assume the residual $Y-X^T\btheta^*$ to be sub-Gaussian.
+This is because the residual in the misspecified model $Y-X^T\btheta^*=\epsilon+(f(X)-X^T\btheta^*)$ contains the nonlinear term $f(X)-X^T\btheta^*$ which can be large.
 While we only assume the moment condition in Assumption (A3), the boundedness in Assumption (A2) enables us to apply the Nemirovski moment inequality (Lemma \ref{repeated_lemma}) to control the deviation of the sample estimates from their population.
 Assumption (A4) is the sparsity condition.
 In particular, \cite{mann2015} provided some sufficient conditions on $f(X)$ and the distribution of $X$ under which $\btheta^*$ is sparse in the misspecified model.
 We further require $\frac{s\log p}{n+N}=O(1)$ to verify the RE condition under the random design; see Lemma \ref{RE}.

-Given Assumption \ref{assumption_est}, the following theorem shows that the proposed estimator $\hat \btheta_D$ in (\ref{est}) achieves the near optimal rate for estimating $\btheta^*$.
-For the purpose of inference, we only present the asymptotic results, where $n,p\rightarrow\infty$ and $N$ can be either fixed or tends to infinity as well.
+Given Assumption \ref{assumption_est}, we establish the convergence rate of the semi-supervised Dantzig selector $\hat \btheta_{SD}$ in (\ref{est}).
+By \cite{bickel2009}, one can easily show that the same error bounds hold for the semi-supervised lasso estimator $\hat\btheta_{SL}$.
+For simplicity, we only present the asymptotic results for $\hat \btheta_{SD}$, where $n,p\rightarrow\infty$ and $N$ can be either fixed or tends to infinity as well.

-\begin{theorem} Suppose Assumption \ref{assumption_est} holds and the estimator $\hat f^{-j}(X)$ satisfies
+\begin{theorem} Suppose Assumption \ref{assumption_est} holds and the estimator $\hat h^{-j}(\cdot)$ satisfies